RaouiRahmeni/RaouiRahmeni/README.md

 <h3 align="center" style>I'm a Developer, a cat person and an average meme enjoyer !!</h3>

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything.
-- 👯 I’m looking to collaborate with other visioners
+- 👯 I’m looking to collaborate with you 😊
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Land a good Job and scale up my network 📈
 - ⚡ Fun fact: I can fix your printer but i like to give you the chance to learn
 - 😻 Check out a Portfolio I created: [Portfolio][website]